H1BMatch/H1BMatch_Main/README.md

 # H1BMatch_Main
 This repository contains the main expressJS application for H1BMatch.
 The service handles API requests from the front-end and includes schedlued jobs that vectorize job detials and filter jobs from sponsoring companies.
+## Note
+For full functionality, you will need connection credentials for our AWS and Azure databases, and a lamma3.1 running locally or deployed.

 ## Getting Started